Vaishnavi2101/HostelEase/README.md

-# Hostel Room Reservation System
+# HostelEase

 ## Overview
-The **Hostel Room Reservation System** is a web application developed to streamline the process of hostel room reservations.
+The **HostelEase** is a web application developed to streamline the process of hostel room reservations.
 Students can easily reserve a bed and hostel room through the website.
 The system implements a color-coded interface that visually indicates the status of each room and bed, making it user-friendly to check availability.

 ## Key Features